 This Clear Sky Chart is for the new house and observatory we built in 2010 about 20 miles away.

-Have a look at the 8'x12' roll-off roof observatory we built.
-You'll also see the telescope, the imaging guide scope, the observatory computer and how we control it remotely, the computer's illuminated keyboard and cold-weather heater, and how we attach equipment to the telescope pier.
+This is the 8'x12' roll-off roof observatory we built.
+While you're on that page, be sure to check out the menu at the top for details on the telescope and imaging equipment, and how we control everything renotely.
 There's also an extensive write-up on eliminating differential flexure from the imaging equipment for better-quality photos.

 On June 22, 2004 we visited the Lowell Observatory in Flagstaff, Arizona, and spent some time looking through the 24" Clark refractor.

 In 1894 Percival Lowell, a wealthy Bostonian, set up his own observatory in Flagstaff, and on July 23, 1896, he installed the 24" objective lens onto a 32-foot long tube and viewed the dark Arizona sky.
 You can learn more about the Lowell Observatory and its telescopes at www.lowell.edu/.

 The f/16 refractor weighs six tons (2-ton tube, 1-ton counterweights, 3-ton "other movable"); the German equatorial mount weighs another seven tons.
 To aim the telescope, the observer uses the "Armstrong method" – shove it around by hand.
 Once aimed, clutches are engaged and a clock drive tracks the target.

 When we visited, the Observatory staff had some difficulty finding targets, and later decided the "clock" (dial) that displays the right ascension needed adjustment.
 Views though the scope were bright and crisp, and we could detect some color in M51, the Whirpool Galaxy.